The Fighter: Development

 Scout Productions acquired the life rights of boxer Micky Ward and his brother, Dick Eklund, in July 2003.
 Eric Johnson and Paul Tamasy were also hired to write the screenplay, which was rewritten by Lewis Colick.
-In an interview with producer Todd Lieberman, he revealed that rapper Eminem fresh off the success of 8 Mile (film) was originally the first choice for the role of Micky Ward.
+In an interview with producer Todd Lieberman, he revealed that rapper Eminem fresh off the success of 8 Mile (2002) was originally the first choice for the role of Micky Ward, however Eminem turned the offer down.
+Matt Damon was also considered for the role of Micky Ward.
 Mark Wahlberg joined the production in early 2005, with the intention of doing Ward's life story "justice.
 We don't want to do any over-the-top, unrealistic fight scenes."
+The Fighter had been a longtime passion project for Wahlberg, who was a fan of Ward's since his youth growing up in Boston.
 Paramount Pictures, the United States distributor of the film, hired Paul Attanasio to rewrite Collick's draft in February 2007 in an attempt to emphasize the themes of brotherhood and redemption.
 Hoping to start production in Massachusetts in June 2007, Wahlberg had Martin Scorsese read the screenplay, hoping he would direct.
 Scorsese turned down the offer, finding the Massachusetts-setting redundant after having finished The Departed (2006).
 The actor cited Scorsese's Raging Bull (1980) as an influence for The Fighter, but Scorsese was not interested in directing another boxing film.
 Darren Aronofsky was hired to direct in March 2007, with Scott Silver rewriting the script in September 2007.
-Paul Attanasio was also brought in as a script doctor to work on the film prior to shooting.
+Attanasio was brought back in as a script doctor film prior to shooting.

+Damon signed on to play Dick Eklund, but he later dropped out due to commitments to other projects and was replaced with Brad Pitt.
 Production proceeded with filming set to begin October 2008 and Christian Bale replaced Brad Pitt.
 By then Aronofsky had dropped out to work on MGM's RoboCop (2014), followed by Black Swan (2010).
+After Pitt and Aronofsky dropped out, Wahlberg signed on as a producer to switch the film as a big budget studio picture to an indie film.
+At one point, Catherine Hardwicke expressed interest in directing, but was told by producers the film had to be directed by a man.
 Wahlberg and Bale chose David O. Russell as Aronofsky's replacement.
 Wahlberg had also starred in Russell's Three Kings (1999) and I Heart Huckabees (2004).
 Aronofsky was given an executive producer credit for his contributions on The Fighter, and was enthusiastic to have Russell as the director.
-In April 2009, Relativity Media stepped up to entirely finance the film, selling the international distribution rights to The Weinstein Company (TWC) a month later.
-The Fighter began principal photography on July 13, 2009, on an $11 million budget in a 33-day shooting schedule, which was half the budget that Paramount was working with.
-The production utilized Massachusetts' film tax credits to cover parts of the film's cost.
+In April 2009, Relativity Media stepped up to entirely finance the film, selling the international distribution rights to the Weinstein Company (TWC) a month later.
+The Fighter began principal photography on July 13, 2009, in a 33-day shooting schedule.
+The budget was reportedly $11 million, although Brad Grey from Paramount disputed that figure and other sources put the budget at $25 million.
+The production used Massachusetts' film tax credits to cover parts of the film's cost.